Eric-xin/Chem_ML/readme.md

 <p align="right">--- Ward et al. [1]</p>

 ## Datasets
-The datasets used in this project are from the Quantum Machine Database (QMDB).
+The datasets used in this project are from The Open Quantum Materials Database (OQMD or QMDB).
 The QMDB is a collection of quantum mechanical data for molecules and materials.
 The `data/datasets/small-data.txt` is a small dataset used for testing the model.
 The full dataset is not included in this repository due to its size.
-The full dataset can be downloaded from the [QMDB website](http://quantum-machine.org/datasets/).
+The full dataset can be downloaded from the [OQMD website](https://oqmd.org/download/).

 ## Code Structure